malwaru/map2gazebo/README.md

+# This is package has been modified to work with ROS2-foxy

 # ROS package for creating Gazebo environments from 2D maps

 Subscribes to your map topic and exports a mesh for use in Gazebo in the